mmm/sciml/README.md

 Potential learners:

-- Customers: know the science, new to deep learning
+- Researchers: know the science, new to deep learning
+- Data Scientists: know the ML, new to the science
 - Undergrads: new to both

-Specifically:

-- STC SA Scale team
-- some OCTO folks?
-- MIDS, CU, or open course?
-  (way more work... but perhaps at least outline what this would look like?)

 ---